Hiroshi Nagao

-Hiroshi Nagao (長尾 浩志, Nagao Hiroshi) is a retired Japanese professional wrestler, perhaps most famous for competing for New Japan Pro Wrestling (NJPW) and Hustle.
-Throughout Nagao's career, he would compete mainly on the mid-card.
+Hiroshi Nagao (長尾 浩志, Nagao Hiroshi) is a retired Japanese professional wrestler who worked for New Japan Pro Wrestling (NJPW) and Hustle.
+Throughout Nagao's career, he competed mainly on the mid-card.

 Personal life

 Hiroshi has a background in sports.
 During his time in school, Hiroshi would play volleyball and basketball due to his tall frame and interests.

 Hiroshi is a fan of professional wrestling.
 He looked up to former NWA Worlds Heavyweight Champion Giant Baba who is his favourite wrestler who inspired him to wrestle.
 This is also the reason why he used the ring name "Giant Vabo".

 Professional wrestling career

 New Japan Pro Wrestling (2003–2006)

 Hiroshi trained under the NJPW Dojo in Japan as a "Young Lion".
 He was noticed by NJPW because of his size.
 He was postponed to his debut twice due to injuries.

 Nagao made his professional debut in February 2003 for NJPW.
 He would star by forming the "Makai Club" which was a stable that included Hiroshi, named "Makai X" alongside leader Tadao Yasuda and the other Makais.

 In 2005, Nagao competed in the Young Lion cup, but was unsuccessful.
 He was eliminated in the semi-finals by Akiya Anzawa.
 He then competed in the IWGP U-30 Openweight Title League.
-However for Hiroshi, he did not score enough points in the league.
+However, for Hiroshi, he did not score enough points in the league.

 Hiroshi lost his last match in NJPW to Ryushi Yanagisawa.